onox/wayland-ada/README.md

 they should be hidden from the user in the thick Ada binding which makes the code non-trivial to auto-generate.

-There are more reasons for not auto-generating the thick Ada binding, but that discussion is left for another day.
+There are more reasons for not auto-generating the thick Ada binding, but stopping the discussion here.

 # Thanks to
 - Dmitry Kazakov for Simple Components.
 They are used in the wayland.xml-file parser application for reading UTF8-characters.